Virgiel/dom-console/README.md

 ### info

-Print a new warning info to the console.
+Print a new info line to the console.

 ```js
 function main() {